rljacobson/IterestingThings/README.md

 ### PL / Compilers

+[M/o/Vfuscator](https://github.com/xoreaxeaxeax/movfuscator): compiles programs into "mov" instructions, and only "mov" instructions.
+Arithmetic, comparisons, jumps, function calls, and everything else a program needs are all performed through mov operations; there is no self-modifying code, no transport-triggered calculation, and no other form of non-mov cheating.

 [ungrammar](https://github.com/rust-analyzer/ungrammar): A DLS for specifying concrete syntax tree

 [riscv-isa-sim](https://github.com/riscv/riscv-isa-sim): Spike, a RISC-V ISA Simulator.
 Very nice codebase.